univention/univention-corporate-server/doc/manual/computers/basic-system-services.rst

 * Kerberos operation is disrupted.

-* The correct evaluation of the validity periods of passwords can be disturbed
+* The correct evaluation of the validity periods of passwords can be disturbed.

 Usually the |UCSPRIMARYDN| functions as the time server of a domain.
 With the
 |UCSUCR| variables :envvar:`timeserver`, :envvar:`timeserver2` and